gretchonian/node/README.md

     password: 'password',
     database: 'rvtd'

-##DB Configuration
+##DB CONFIG

-database config to mysql has same connection parameters as server.js
+database configuration to mysql has the same connection parameters as those in server.js

-create db 'rvtd'
+create db 'rvtd':

     node createdb.js

-create table 'users'
+create table 'users':

     node createtable.js

-##Start 'rvtd'
+##START APP

+in your console:

     node .

-##Open your browser
+open your browser to:

     http://127.0.0.1:3000/users